-In other words, this company may not just favour other companies.
-If the company nevertheless proceeds to do so, it will in principle act unlawfully towards these creditors.
+In other words, this company may not simply favour other companies.
+If the company nevertheless proceeds to do so, it will in principle be acting unlawfully towards these creditors.

-A serious personal accusation can be made for this, unless the director demonstrates that there are special circumstances that justify the preferential treatment.
+A serious personal accusation against the director in question can be made for this, unless the director demonstrates that there are special circumstances to justify the preferential treatment.

 If the director of a company had a personal interest in making a payment (in the face of bankruptcy), it is in principle assumed that the selective payment is unlawful.